-When you give an organ to a specific person, this is called directed donation.
+Giving an organ to a specific person is called directed donation

 In directed donation, a donor who is medically compatible may be:

-A transplant hospital can match a non-directed donor to a transplant candidate who is compatible.
+A transplant hospital can match a non-directed donor to a transplant candidate who is a match.
 Sometimes, a match happens through a paired kidney exchange.
 Kidney paired donation helps more transplants happen.
-That is explained later.
+That process will be explained later.

 What if I want to donate my kidney to a speciﬁc person but we do not match?

 Sometimes, someone wants to donate a kidney to a specific person but tests show the two people are medically incompatible.
 That can happen because of different blood types or other test results that show the kidney has a high risk of rejection.
-There are still ways you can donate.
-Here are some of them:
+There are still ways you can donate, including:

 Kidney paired donation (KPD) is when a computer matches donors and recipients to create compatible pairs.
 Think about it as a swap or an exchange.
 Here’s how it works: